Thursday, September 29, 2022

 Actual Price: $35

-Conclusion: This is good rich bourbon, just nothing special.
-I'm sure that this is somebody's favorite but the market is so saturated and I just didn't see anything that impressive.
+Conclusion: This is good, rich bourbon, just nothing special.
+I'm sure this is somebody's favorite, but the market is so saturated that I didn't see anything that impressive.
 It doesn't differentiate itself from other bourbons.
 It's fine.
-The aesthetic of the bottle with lots of classic prohibition imagery and script text is sexy, but I'll pass on this one.
+The bottle's aesthetic, with lots of classic prohibition imagery and script text, is sexy, but I'll pass on this one.

 Fact Sheet: